shape shifting wings flutter and soar

 She is more than wildflower

-and soft honey.
+and warm honey.

 One more turn, one last glance